rupadevik/keepnote-step4-boilerplate/readme.md

             |        └──NoteServiceImpl            // This class implements the NoteService interface.
 This class has to be annotated with @Service annotation.
             |        └──ReminderService            // This interface contains all the behaviors of Reminder Model
             |        └──ReminderServiceImpl            // This class implements the ReminderService interface.
 This class has to be annotated with @Service annotation.
-            |        └──UserService                // This interface contains all the behaviors of Category Model
+            |        └──UserService                // This interface contains all the behaviors of User Model
             |        └──UserServiceImpl            // This class implements the UserService interface.
 This class has to be annotated with @Service annotation.
+    ├─src/main/resources
+            |        └── logback.xml
     ├─src/test/java                            // All the test case classes are made available here ├── com.stackroute.keepnote.test.controller
             |        └── CategoryControllerTest.java